Roll up, roll up! Blackpool named as City of Circus 2018

 Although it can’t claim to have been around for 250 years, the circus, set in an opulent Matcham-designed interior at the base of The Blackpool Tower, first appeared in 1894 and has never missed a season.

 The 2018 season will see another spectacular show starring the inimitable Mooky The Clown.
-To mark the significant impact that the Endresz family have made to the town over 27 years of stellar entertainment, VisitBritain have made this fantastic short film to celebrate.
+To mark the significant impact that the Endresz family have made to the town, VisitBritain have made this fantastic short film to celebrate.

 What else is happening?